 A stock transfer form transfers shares from one person to another.
-If you use a stock transfer form to buy stocks and shares for £1,000 or less you do not normally have to pay any Stamp Duty.
+Stock transfers worth £1,000 or less are usually not subject to Stamp Duty.

 Completing the form

-When you complete a stock transfer form you need to give all the details of the sale including the buyer, seller, value of the shares that is paid in cash or other stock and shares or by way of a debt, the shares being transferred (the quantity, class and type, for example 100 ordinary shares, ABC Limited)
+- The stock transfer form requires you to include all the information about the sale including the buyer, seller, the amount paid in cash or by way of other stock and shares, or debt, and the shares being transferred (quantity, class, and type.
+For example, 100 ordinary shares, ABC Limited).

-You should complete certificate 2 on the back of the form if the transfer is exempt from Stamp Duty, for example, transfers in connection with divorce or the dissolution of a civil partnership; the consideration given is not chargeable consideration
+- You should complete certificate 2 on the back of the form if this transfer is exempt from Stamp Duty.
+For example, transfers in connection with a divorce or the dissolution of a civil partnership; the consideration is given is not chargeable consideration.

-The form must be fully completed, signed and dated (use power of attorney if necessary).
-HMRC will accept e-signatures while coronavirus (COVID-19) measures are in place
+- This form must be fully completed, signed, and dated (use the power of attorney if necessary).
+HMRC will accept e-signatures while coronavirus (COVID-19) measures are in place.

-The Stamp Duty must be paid before HMRC can process the stock transfer form.
-If you email notification without paying the Stamp Duty HMRC will contact you by email before they progress your notification
+- However, the Stamp Duty must be paid before HMRC can process the stock transfer form.
+If your email notification without paying the Stamp Duty HMRC will contact you by email before they progress your notification.

-You should allow HMRC 20 working days to give them time deal with your form.
+- You should allow HMRC 20 working days to give them time to deal with your form.

 Errors that cause delays or rejection of the application

-- the stock transfer form is not dated
+- A stock transfer form has not been dated.

 What happens next